Georgia Tech Yellow Jackets football: Position award winners

 Four Georgia Tech players have been awarded the highest collegiate award possible for their position.
 Joe Hamilton won the Davey O'Brien Award after his senior season in 1999, Calvin Johnson won the Fred Biletnikoff Award after his junior season in 2006, and Durant Brooks and Pressley Harvin III won the Ray Guy Award in 2007 and 2020 respectively.
-Hamilton and Johnson were the only Tech players to be named ACC Player of the Year until Jonathan Dwyer received the honor in 2008.
+Hamilton and Johnson were the only Georgia Tech players to be named ACC Player of the Year until Jonathan Dwyer received the honor in 2008 and Haynes King in 2025.